 Thomas Mahoney, a well-known pioneer of this city, died at his home at 660 Eighth Street, last evening, in the 71st year of his age.

-The deceased was a native of Ireland and came to this State many years ago, where he engaged in ranching.
-He owned a large quantity of land to the north of the present city limits, from which the sites now comprising Mountain View, St. Mary’s, and the Jewish Cemeteries were purposed by the managers of those several burial places.
+The deceased was a native of Ireland who came to this State many years ago to ranch.
+He owned a large tract of land to the north of the present city limits, from which the managers of the burial places purposely carved the sites now comprising Mountain View, St. Mary’s, and the Jewish Cemeteries.

 The deceased was a widower, his wife having died several years ago.
 He was the father of Mrs. Laura J. Bassett, Louise H., Emma E., and George Mahoney.